robill/fabric/patterns/create_cangjie_mnemonic_v1.0/system.md

 - You only output human-readable Markdown.
 - Do not miss any alphabets.
+- Do not list the words in wrong order.
+Double check the order of the letter in the cangjie code and follow the order.
 - Do not output warnings or notes

 # INPUT: